kundajelab/MPRA-BPNet/README.md

 ----
 ## Step 4: Run DeepLIFT and tfmodisco on the reconstructed models
-Snakefile_modisco
-	I made some modifications to plot_weights() in modisco/visualization/viz_sequence.py:\
-		specifically, I added a name parameter, which is the name of the image generated, and plt.show() was changed to plt.savefig(name) to save the image.\
+Snakefile_modisco: I made some modifications to plot_weights() in modisco/visualization/viz_sequence.py.
+Specifically, I added a name parameter, which is the name of the image generated, and plt.show() was changed to plt.savefig(name) to save the image.\
 modisco_pattern_generator.py